Karl L. Schultz: Commandant of the Coast Guard

 On March 8, 2018, Homeland Security Secretary Kirstjen Nielsen announced that President Donald Trump intended to nominate Schultz for the position of Commandant of the United States Coast Guard, succeeding Admiral Paul F. Zukunft.
 His nomination and promotion to admiral was confirmed by a voice vote of the United States Senate on May 9, 2018.
 Schultz relieved Zukunft on June 1, 2018.

-In June of 2018, the House of Representatives launched an 18-month investigation into the culture of the Coast Guard, stemming from whistleblowers who alleged sexual assault, racism, bullying, and retaliation.
+In June 2018, the House of Representatives launched an 18-month investigation into the culture of the Coast Guard, stemming from whistleblowers who alleged sexual assault, racism, bullying, and retaliation.
 At the conclusion of the two committee joint inquiry, called Righting The Ship, Congress concluded that the Coast Guard top brass had bullied and retaliated against an active duty female professor at the Coast Guard Academy.

 On December 12, 2019, in an unprecedented move, Schultz refused to appear before Congress at the Righting The Ship hearing to answer questions about the culture of abuse and cover up.
 Several media outlets and members of Congress in the House and Senate communicated their frustration about the culture of the Coast Guard set by leaders at the top.